andreivo/CicadaProject/docs/pages/index.md

 ### <ins>Group II (Cicada Broker):</ins>

+The project was developed to send data through the MQTT protocol.
+In this project, the RabbitMQ server was used as the basis for Cicada Broker.

-An IoT Broker with a standard protocol for sending and receiving environmental data through a reliable communication.
+Cicada Broker was also developed using FIND-SE's best practices and proposed a standard protocol for sending and receiving environmental data.

+For more details, see the section {% include doc.html name="Cicada Broker" path="gii/gii-index" %}.

 ### <ins>Group III (Cicada Data Science):</ins>